The Early History of the McLarans of Dalby

 Q7.
 How old were the family members in 1868?

 A7.
 Margaret was 30 and Denis was 40 years of age.
-Ellen was 12, Margaret 7 and Agnes was 4
+Ellen was 12, Margaret 7 and Agnes was 4 years old.

-Map showing Rockhampton and Gogango Creek.
+Map showing Rockhampton and Gogango Creek left centre

-Aug 1870 Margaret McLaren appeared in Rockhampton Court charged with larceny.
+1870 Margaret McLaren in Rockhampton Court

 ROCKHAMPTON POLICE COURT.
 Monday, August 8.
+BEFORE the Police Magistrate.

+Margaret Sullivan was before the Court, charged with larceny.
 It appeared that a number of articles of wearing apparel, valued altogether at £3, which she had to wash for a girl named Margaret Winton, in Bolsover Street, she put in pawn at Neville's, and obtained an advance of 16s, on them.
-Prisoner alleged that she kept the things because Margaret Winton owed ber money.
+Prisoner alleged that she kept the things because Margaret Winton owed her money.
 This the latter denied.

 The Bench said there was no evidence that prisoner had stolen the articles.
 She simply pawned them, and he could not commit on the charge preferred.
 The prisoner was thereupon discharged.

-Comments and speculation:
+Comments

-accompanied James Hurley to Retro Station.
+Soon thereafter, Margaret may have accompanied James Hurley to Retro Station.
 Around that time Ellen returned to the place of her birth, Weranga, and Margaret and Agnes may have joined their father in the Taroom district or accompanied Ellen to Weranga.
+Margaret "married" James Hurley in 1871 - see Daniel McLaren.